-- Investigating and evaluating a range of familiar products, - Focused practical tasks that develop a range of techniques, skills, processes and knowledge. - Design and make assignments using a range of materials, including food, and textiles to produce a range of products.
+- Investigating and evaluating a range of familiar products, - Focused practical tasks that develop a range of techniques, skills, processes and knowledge, - Design and make assignments using a range of materials, including food, and textiles to produce a range of products.

-Educational visits are also carried out where appropriate, such as visiting the MAD Museum in Stratford-upon-Avon with Junior 2 to look at how things work and the mechanisms used.
+Educational visits are also carried out where appropriate, such as visiting the MAD Museum in Stratford-upon-Avon with Junior 2 to look at how things work and the mechanisms used, this also links into STEAM.